akshell/docs/ref/core/db.rst

    .. method:: foreign(refRelVarName, refAttrName)

-      Return a type with a foreign key constraint, i.e. a reference to a unique attribute in another or the same relation variable.
+      Return a type with a foreign key constraint, i.e., a reference to a unique attribute in another or the same relation variable.

          >>> db.create('X', {u: number}) // u is unique because it's lonely
          >>> db.create('Y', {f: number.foreign('X', 'u')})